ORGANISATION AND PRINCIPAL ACTIVITIES

 On 14 May 2012, Telefónica declared a dividend.
 The Company chose to implement it by means of a scrip dividend and received 1,646,269 ordinary shares of approximately RMB146 million.

-As at 31 December 2016, the related financial assets at fair value through other comprehensive income amounted to approximately RMB4,138 million (2015: approximately RMB4,665 million).
-For the year ended 31 December 2016, the decrease in fair value of the financial assets through other comprehensive income was approximately RMB531 million (2015: decrease of approximately RMB1,041 million; together with tax impact, decrease of approximately RMB2,172 million), has been recorded in the consolidated statement of comprehensive income.
+As at 31 December 2017, the related financial assets at fair value through other comprehensive income amounted to approximately RMB4,070 million (2016: approximately RMB4,138million).
+For the year ended 31 December 2017, the decrease in fair value of the financial assets through other comprehensive income was approximately RMB68 million (2016: decrease of approximately RMB531million), has been recorded in the consolidated statement of comprehensive income.

 The option period commences on any day after the date on which such share option is offered, but may not exceed 10 years from the offer date.
 No share options had been granted since adoption of the 2014 Share Option Scheme.

 No options outstanding as at 31 December 2017 and 2016.

 For the years ended 31 December 2017 and 2016, there were no employee share-based compensation expenses.

 Unicom Group is a state-owned enterprise directly controlled by the PRC government.
 The PRC government is the Company’s ultimate controlling party.
 Neither Unicom Group nor the PRC government publishes financial statements available for public use.

 The PRC government controls a significant portion of the productive assets and entities in the PRC.
 The Group provides telecommunications services as part of its retail transactions, thus, is likely to have extensive transactions with the employees of other state-controlled entities, including their key management personnel and their close family members.
 These transactions are carried out on commercial terms that are consistently applied to all customers.